Go to AAD Home

 While you have mpox rashes on your skin

-• Wash your skin with a mild soap and water.9 Use a mild soap like one made for sensitive skin.
+• Wash your skin with a mild soap and water.
+Soaps that are mild include those made for sensitive skin.

-• Help your skin heal by keeping the skin spots moist.
+• Moisturize skin with mpox to help it heal.
 Dermatologists recommend applying petroleum jelly or a fragrance-free ointment that contains petrolatum.
+Keeping your skin moisturized may also prevent scars from forming.

-When applying the ointment, use a product that comes in a squeeze tube or bottle.
-You want to avoid dipping your fingers into a container, as that can transfer germs that may be in the container to your skin spots.
+When applying ointment, use a moisturizer that comes in a squeeze tube or bottle.
+You want to avoid dipping your fingers into a container, as that can transfer the mpox virus to the moisturizer.
+Likewise, germs that may be in the container can spread to your skin.

-• Keep all skin spots covered.
-After applying ointment, place an adhesive bandage or non-stick gauze over the skin spots.
+• Keep skin with mpox covered.
+After applying your moisturizer, place an adhesive bandage or non-stick gauze over the skin with mpox.
 When using non-stick gauze, keep the bandage in place with paper tape or a similar breathable, lightweight tape.
-Keeping spots covered helps prevent spreading the skin spots to other parts of your body and to other people.
-Once all scabs have fallen off and a fresh layer of skin has formed, you no longer need to cover the skin spots.

 • Look for signs of infection.
 These signs can include pus, discoloration (red or pink on lighter skin tones and purple, gray, or white on darker skin tones), or the area feeling warm to the touch.
-If you think one or more of your skin spots have become infected, get immediate medical care.
+If you think one or more spots on your skin are infected, get immediate medical care.

 After the mpox skin spots heal